NexPlayer/Android-SDK/getting-started.md

 > **Note** Once the GLRenderer has been created, the onSurfaceCreated and onSurfaceChanged methods of GLSurfaceView.
 Renderer will be automatically called.onSurfaceChanged is also called when the size of the surface has changed (for example, due to a device orientation change).

-4. In the implementation of *GLSurfaceView.Renderer.onSurfaceChanged*, **NexPlayer.GLInit** must be called to inform NexPlayer™ of the new size of the surface:
+4. In the implementation of *GLSurfaceView.Renderer.onSurfaceChanged*, **NexPlayer.GLInit** must be called to inform NexPlayer of the new size of the surface:

 	```java
 	public void onSurfaceChanged(GL10 gl, int width, int height) {